m-lab/website/_posts/blog/2021-01-25-wehe-launch.md

   - wehe
 ---

 The M-Lab team is excited to officially announce the launch of the [Wehe][wehe-test] measurement service on the platform.
 Working closely with the Wehe research team headed by [David Choffnes][david-choffnes], Associate Professor at Northeastern University, M-Lab launched the new measurement service, which is focused on net neutrality, in late 2020.
-The French telecom regulator, Arcep, [announced their integration of Wehe][arcep-announce] in December.<!--more -->
+The French telecom regulator, Arcep, [announced their integration of Wehe][arcep-announce] in December.<!--more-->

 [wehe-test]: {{ site.baseurl }}/tests/wehe
 [david-choffnes]: https://david.choffnes.com/